National Portrait Gallery, London: History and buildings

-In February 1909, a murder–suicide took place in a gallery known as the Arctic Room.
-In an apparently planned attack, John Tempest Dawson, aged 70, shot his 58 year–old wife, Nannie Caskie; Dawson shot her from behind with a revolver, then shot himself in the mouth, dying instantly.
+In February 1909, a murder–suicide took place in a gallery known as the "Arctic Room".
+In an apparently planned attack, John Tempest Dawson, aged 70, shot his 58-year-old wife, Nannie Caskie, from behind with a revolver, then shot himself in the mouth, dying instantly.
 His wife died in hospital several hours later.
 Both were American nationals who had lived in Hove for around 10 years.
-Evidence at the inquest suggested that Dawson, a wealthy and well–travelled man, was suffering from a persecutory delusion.
+Evidence at the inquest suggested that Dawson, a wealthy and well-travelled man, was suffering from a persecutory delusion.
 The incident came to public attention in 2010 when the Gallery's archive was put on-line as this included a personal account of the event by James Donald Milner, then the Assistant Director of the Gallery.

 The collections of the National Portrait Gallery were stored at Mentmore Towers in Buckinghamshire during the Second World War, along with pieces from the Royal Collection and paintings from Speaker's House in the Palace of Westminster.